 This car needs none of the above because within minutes of looking this car over in person even a novice Corvette enthusiast can immediately recognize that this is the real McCoy and that no dealer has touched this car since September of 1966.

 Forget about all the fake "clone", "recreation", “replica” “tribute” or whatever new term the scammers have dreamed up lately to call imitation counterfeit vehicles and other undocumented 427 cars you see advertised everywhere, what is an INDEPENDENT THIRD PARTY VERIFIABLE AND FULLY DOCUMENTED actual barn find 1967 Chevrolet 427 Tri-Power 3x2 Corvette Sting Ray like this one worth?

-Well, if person were to have a quality restoration done by someone like Dick Ferrando (owner of D & A Corvette in Gillespie IL), Kevin Mackay (owner of Corvette Repair Inc. in Long Island, NY), or Ken & Gary Naber (“The Naber Brothers” owners of Nabers Motors in Houston, TX), than this car would be worth at least as much as the following 390 and 400 horsepower cars (I did this research 4 years ago and the market value has risen since then):
+Well, if a person were to have a quality restoration done by someone like Dick Ferrando (owner of D & A Corvette in Gillespie IL), Kevin Mackay (owner of Corvette Repair Inc. in Long Island, NY), or Ken & Gary Naber (“The Naber Brothers” owners of Nabers Motors in Houston, TX), then this car would be worth at least as much as the following 390 and 400 horsepower cars (I did most of this research 9 years ago and as everyone can see the market value has risen significantly since then):

 The bid amounts below do not include the 10% buyer’s premium paid in addition to the bid amount.